vladyslav-panchenko280/forkio-code-editor/README.md

 # Forkio

-Forkio - modern open-source code editor.
+Forkio app is modern open-source code editor, that blends visual tools into the editor.
 Fork has some unique features like Quick Edit and live preview

 ## Main features